Bellingham is a wonderful community with a great downtown. We regularly

 Support initiatives to approve a business improvement district,

-Main Street program or similar tax incentive program
+Main Street program or similar tax incentive program: A business

 improvement district is a self-assessment program to raise funds to enhance